-Restorative practices foster healthy relationships within the school community and promote positive discipline in schools by resolving conflicts, holding individuals and groups accountable, repairing harm, reducing and preventing student misbehavior, and addressing the needs of all parties involved.
-Restorative practices can precede student misbehavior and be used proactively to prevent conflict and student misbehavior, as well as after conflict or misbehavior has occurred.
-School staff and partners in the building should take a restorative approach to addressing student misconduct.
+Restorative practices foster healthy relationships within the school community and promote positive discipline in schools by resolving conflicts, holding individuals and groups accountable, repairing harm, promoting prosocial behavior, and addressing the needs of all parties involved.
 Restorative approaches can take many forms, but at their core, restorative approaches seek to find out what happened, who was harmed by the behavior, what needs to be done to make things right or repair the harm, and how people can behave differently in the future.
 Examples of restorative practices include but are not limited to talking to students about their actions, facilitated circles, and peer mediation.
+School staff and partners in the building will take a restorative approach to addressing student misconduct in accordance with their training, and will contact parents to help foster and support the outcome of restorative approaches.